Climate change and overfishing are hitting Cambodia’s Great Lake hard, prompting VSO to help boost incomes for those living on its shores.

 Over the next decade, climate change will continue to have a knock-on effect on the lives of the world’s poorest and most vulnerable.
 We are designing programmes that ensure these people are not left behind, and are able to adapt their livelihoods to meet the demands of a fast-changing world.

-We are currently recruiting volunteers with experience/ background in the following areas to join these programmes:
+We are currently recruiting volunteers with professional qualifications and experience in the following areas to join these programmes:

 - gender and women empowerment